jeremybytes/async-workshop-nov2020/Labs/Lab02/Lab02-Instructions.md

 Let's do a walkthrough of what this test is doing before updating it.

-This test is calling the "ParseData" method with 1 bad record.
+This test calls the "ParseData" method with 1 bad record.
 We expect that the logger will be called 1 time for this.
-This test uses Moq (a mocking framework) to check this.
+This test uses Moq (a mocking framework) to check the behavior.

 In the Arrange section, a mock of "ILogger" is created using Moq.
 Then the "ILogger" part of the mock is passed to the DataParser class constructor.

 In the Act section, we call the ParseData method.

-In the Assert, we use the mock objects "Verify" method.
+In the Assert, we use the mock object's "Verify" method.
 In this case, we check to make sure that the "LogMessage" method on the logger is called one time (based on the "Times.Once()" parameter).
 And that one of the parameters is the bad record.

 We won't go into the full details of the Moq framework.
 If you're interested, a quickstart is available here: [https://github.com/Moq/moq4/wiki/Quickstart](https://github.com/Moq/moq4/wiki/Quickstart).